 If you love writing or talking about your holiday, why not set up your own travel blog or vlog?

 You can share your pictures, experiences and recommendations with the world.
 This is a particularly good idea if you travel regularly.
 You can offer advice and expertise across a broad range of places.
 Or, if you do it well, just focusing on one destination could build you a decent audience.

 To make money you’ll need plenty of people visiting your website.
 There are a variety of ways of pushing your site (sharing with friends and family and asking them to share etc.).
 But the best way to get significant traffic is to rank high on Google.
 A good idea would be writing about a holiday destination that other people aren’t writing lots about.
 This is particularly if it’s an up-and-coming destination which lots of people will be searching for soon.

 You can then monetise your site by including Google Ads, as well as including affiliate links.

 Some travel companies like Virgin Holidays, Opodo and Eurostar offer a discount if a large group is booking together.
 If you set up a group holiday for friends or family you could be rewarded for your effort by pocketing that discount yourself (agree it with your friends first of course).

-Not only will the traveling be cheaper, you might then be eligible for cheaper entry into attractions such as museums, amusement parks etc. It’s essentially just another way of buying in bulk.
+Not only will the traveling be cheaper, you might then be eligible for cheaper entry into attractions.
+These may be museums, amusement parks etc. It’s essentially just another way of buying in bulk.

-If you’re good at paying off your credit card debt before incurring any interest, it’s almost silly not to put your holiday expenses on a cashback card that rewards you for your purchases.
+Are you good at paying off your credit card debt before incurring any interest?
+Then put your holiday expenses on a cashback card that rewards you for your purchases.

-The Amex Everyday card gives 5% cash back for the first three months then up to 1%, or use the British Airways American Express which gives 5,000 Avios on sign-up and then 1 Avios per £1 spent after that.
+The Amex Everyday card gives 5% cash back for the first three months then up to 1%.
+Or, use the British Airways American Express which gives 5,000 Avios on sign-up.
+Then you’ll receive 1 Avios per £1 spent after that.